 - First aid appointed person (FAAP).

-- First aid at work (FAW).
+- Emergency first aid at work (EFAW) trained first aider.

-- Emergency first aid at work (EFAW).
+- First aid at work (FAW) trained first aider.

 Low-hazard workplaces such as offices, shops and libraries: